HakaiInstitute/kelp-o-matic/docs/post_processing.md

 ![Missed Kelp](./images/post-processing/image2.png)

-### Update Attributes
+### Review Species Attributes

-#### Fill in the species attribute
+#### There may be some areas where the KoM classifier misclassified the species in a given area.
+These polygons can be edited manually.
+If you're just interested in presence/absence don't worry about this step.

-1. Select all polygon features by each species class using the attribute table and “select by attribute”.
+1. Select all polygon features classified as giant kelp by opening the attribute table and “select by attribute”.
+Select features representing giant kelp by typing: `"gridcode" = 2`.
+At the bottom of the attribute table click on the "Show selected records" tab.
-2. From the Editor toolbar select `Merge`.
-Creates a multipart feature for each species.
-3. Populate the “species” attribute in the attribute table where you type in "Macrocystis pyrifera" and " Nereocystis luetkeana" for each respective species features (if they are present)
+2. Right click the "species" field you created earlier.
+Select "Field Calculator".
+3. In the text box enter "Macrocystis pyrifera" (with quotes included) and click OK.
+This will fill out that attribute for all the selected polygons.

+Repeat steps 1 - 3 for bull kelp by using `"gridcode" = 3` and "Nereocystis luetkeana".

+4. Review all the polygon species classification and manually change ones that the KoM classifier misclassified by changing the text in the "species" field for that polygon feature.
+5. Save edits.
+6. Delete the "gridcode" attribute once you are done.
+7. Save edits.

 ### Export Data